BarakBinyamin/RippleCarryFA/README.md

 Diagram For An Addition Unit
 </p>

-The Ripple carry adder strings these addtion units togeather, passing the carry output to the next unit. [see diagram](https://github.com/BarakBinyamin/RippleCarryFA#RippleCarryFA)
+The Ripple-Carry Adder works by passing the carry output to the next addition unit. [see diagram](https://github.com/BarakBinyamin/RippleCarryFA#RippleCarryFA)

 ## References & Resources
 [Image from mediaspace.illinois.edu/](https://mediaspace.illinois.edu/media/t/1_sy31lyo7/99753341)